Document

 Index

-Insights on Section 12A of the Income-tax Act, 1961 (ITA)
+Insights On Section 12A Of Income Tax Act, 1961 (ITA)

 |

-5 min read
+3 min read

 Charitable trusts, non-profit organisations/non-government organisations (NPOs/NGOs), welfare societies, religious institutions, and Section 8 companies must register under Section 12A to claim complete tax exemptions under Sections 11 and 12 of the Income-tax Act, 1961 (ITA).

 If a particular entity engaged in welfare activities is not registered under Section 12A, its receipts or financial dealings will come under the tax purview.
-To cite an example, consider that an NGO received Rs 10 lakh donation from an individual as a voluntary contribution.
+To cite an example, consider that an NGO received a Rs 10 lakh donation from an individual as a voluntary contribution.
 If this particular NGO is not registered under Section 12A of the ITA, such an amount received as a donation will not be exempted from tax.
 Instead, they will be liable to pay tax as prescribed in the IT Act on the total amount received.

-Section 12A: Amendments In Finance Act, 2022 and 2020
+Section 12AB: Amendments In Finance Act, 2022 And 2020

 • Audit: If the income exceeds the basic exemption limit, they must get their accounts audited.
 This will come into effect from assessment year (AY) 2023-24.
-Apart from streamlining the format of books and accounts, this move will relieve trusts from filing audit reports in Form No. 10B.
+Apart from streamlining the format of books and accounts, this move will relieve trusts from filing audit reports in Form No. 10B/10BB

 The following set of documents are required while applying for a registration under Section 12A: